Finding Dissertations and Theses

 Retrieve lists of print and microform UA dissertations and theses by year (1895-2005) from the online Catalog.

-Honors College Theses, from the late 1960s to 2005, are also available only in Special Collections.
-They are not listed in the online catalog, but a separate card catalog for them is available in Special Collections.
-Honors College Theses submitted electronically since 2008 are included in the UA Library's Campus Repository.
+Honors College Theses, from the late 1960s to 2005, are available only in Special Collections.
+These theses are not listed in the online catalog, but a separate card catalog for them is available in Special Collections.
+Many Honors College Theses submitted electronically since 2008 are included in the UA Campus Repository; however, not all students opt to include their theses.
+Individuals trying to obtain a record or copy of their own Honors College theses electronic submissions since 2008 that are not included online, and paper Honors College submissions from 2006-2007 should contact the Honors College.

 Nursing Thesis & Dissertation Library - The University of Arizona College of Nursing has begun a project to create a digital repository of BSN honor’s theses, master’s reports, master’s theses and dissertations.
 The purpose is to provide information about the college’s theses and dissertations to include in other databases such as CINAHL and to make them electronically available to local and worldwide academic communities.